upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 This limitation concerns capability, not intent.
 Even when organizations recognize the need to revisit decisions, they may lack the conceptual structures required to do so in a disciplined and non-disruptive way.
 Empirical studies of architectural decision-making and technical debt show that decisions are frequently treated as irreversible, despite changing context and understanding ([Zimmermann et al., 2019](../resources/bibliography.md#zimmermann-etal-2019); [Kruchten et al., 2019](../resources/bibliography.md#kruchten-etal-2019)).

-## Summary: Patterns of Recurring Challenges
+## Summary: Patterns of recurring challenges

 The characteristics described in the **[Problem Space](./problem-space.md)** define the environment in which software systems exist and evolve.
 Within this environment, a set of recurring patterns of difficulty arises across organizations, domains, and technological contexts.
 These challenges rarely appear in isolation; they tend to co-exist and reinforce one another over time: